 As hotels around the world are opening up their doors after operating with low occupancy, or reopening after a shutdown related to COVID-19, it is great to see and hear hotels come to life again.
 However, the sounds of a busy lobby can now evoke fears for hoteliers: Are guests maintaining social distancing?
 Are staff feeling overwhelmed?
 Has the hotel been thoroughly disinfected?

-The hospitality industry must now adjust to a new set of SOPs and there is only one main goal behind them: staff and guest safety.
+The hospitality industry must now adjust to a new set of SOPs for hotels after COVID-19 and there is only one main goal behind them: staff and guest safety.
 New SOPs will be present throughout every department in a hotel, including back of house and front of house teams.
 Across the board, very few, if any, departments will be operating as they did before March of this year.

 From checklists, to time-stamped staff accountability, and guest messaging, hospitality technology, like ALICE’s hotel software, can be a major asset in helping hoteliers manage new post COVID-19 SOPs.
 Last week, we detailed seven ways hotel housekeeping SOPs will be changing and how ALICE can help.
 This week, we’re looking at two more ALICE products that can help hoteliers manage their new post COVID-19 SOPs.